lunaprise/Lunaprise/README.md

 ![image](https://github.com/user-attachments/assets/59fb2ce1-a403-4e09-8785-916709dbe3d7)

-OTHER IMPORTANT LINKS TO THE SPACE MISSION HISTORY
+OTHER IMPORTANT LINKS TO THE LUNAPRISE MISSION HISTORY Lunaprise is a private payload organized by Galatic Legacy Labs and, curated by Space Blue, and bolted to the exterior Odessyus lander.
+Neither SpaceX, NASA, or The manufacturer of the Odesyus lander have any involvement in the content of the Lunaprise archive including its artwork, artifacts, and metadata.

 https://www.spacex.com/launches/mission/?missionId=im1